Minime998/obsidian-vault/600-uni-notes/CP216/lecture-02-B-computer-arithmetic-and-digital-logic.md

 A binary floating point can be shown like:
 $$1.01010111110 \times 2^5$$

-Since is it defined as a product of two
+Since is it defined as a product of two numbers it is not unique